 If you want some evidence related to our travel hacking experiences check out the following post.
 I hope this helps you realize how valuable this hobby is and how it can greatly change your life.

-I even put a course together called, Travel For Free – Become a Travel Hacker in 30 Days to teach others how to do it.
+I used to have a course together called, Travel For Free – Become a Travel Hacker in 30 Days to teach others how to do it.
 Instead of wandering around aimlessly through google, I put together the course consisting of over 30+ videos outlining step by step how to earn and redeem award points/miles so you can start traveling for free.
 Unfortunately, I put the course on hold in March 2020 due to the pandemic.
 With airline programs now in flux, I wanted to ensure the content was accurate and up to date.
 Once things start getting back to normal I may start it back up…TBD.

 This hobby has become my obsession and I often find myself spending several hours a day educating myself on the latest tips and tricks.